 MEDICINE-423C.
 RHEUMATOLOGY.
 (1) Course Goals: To teach students the basics of the evaluation and management of patients with inflammatory and non-inflammatory arthritis, autoimmune and immunological disorders.
-Diseases seen include the various forms of arthritis as well as other inflammatory diseases such as lupus and related connective tissue diseases, vasculitis, scleroderma, and myositis.
+Diseases seen include the various forms of arthritis as well as other inflammatory diseases such as lupus and other connective tissue diseases, including vasculitis, scleroderma, and myositis.
 Students will also learn to interpret specialized laboratory studies relating to the evaluation of patients with rheumatic and immunological disorders.
-Students are exposed to joint aspiration and injection, synovial fluid analysis, bone and joint radiology, and histopathological analysis of tissue.
-(2) How Goals Are Achieved: Two to three weeks of the rotation are spent in the Duke Rheumatology faculty clinics.
-Depending on the student's learning goals, one or two weeks may be spent on the Duke Hospital inpatient rheumatology consultation service.
-Students also evaluate outpatients at the Durham VA Medical Center.
-Daily Duke inpatient consultation rounds involve faculty, fellows, internal medicine residents and students.
+Students are exposed to joint aspiration and injection, synovial fluid analysis, musculoskeletal radiology, and histopathological analysis.
+(2) How Goals Are Achieved: approximately two to three weeks of the rotation are spent in the Duke Rheumatology faculty clinics located in Duke South as well as in Brier Creek (Raleigh).
+Depending on the student's learning goals, one or two weeks may be spent on the Duke Hospital inpatient rheumatology consultation rounds consist of faculty, fellows, internal medicine residents and students.
 Rounds focus on oral presentation of patients including detailed review of history, physical examination findings, pertinent laboratory, x-ray and pathological findings.
-Students attend all divisional conferences including weekly Rheumatology and Immunology Grand Rounds, Journal Clubs, the core curriculum series for Rheumatology fellows and other Divisional conferences.
-Students must complete an online gout education module during the rotation.
-Students are assigned primary house officer level responsibilities on the Consultation Service and the Outpatient Clinics at Duke and the Durham VA Medical Center Clinic.
-Emphasis is placed on a comprehensive approach to the evaluation and treatment of patients with rheumatic, inflammatory, immune and metabolic disorders.
+Students attend all divisional conferences including weekly Rheumatology and Immunology Grand Rounds, Journal Club, the core curriculum series for Rheumatology fellows and other Divisional conferences.
+Students must complete a minimum of 75% of the web-based learning modules and complete an examination based on the content within these modules to pass the course.
+Justification for a grade of "honors" includes the following: Direct observation of clinical skills in rheumatology; timely completion of pre- and post-test assessments; completion of various reading assignments throughout the course; attendance at various conferences listed above; brief presentation on a topic of choice (pathogenesis, management, etc.) during the month; and demonstration of exemplary interest and effort during the rotation.
+Students are assigned primary house officer level responsibilities on the Consultation Service and the Outpatient Clinics at Duke South/Brier Creek and the Durham VA Medical Center Clinic.
+Emphasis is placed on a comprehensive approach to the evaluation and management of patients with rheumatic, inflammatory, and immunologic disorders.
 (3) Methods of Evaluation: Students are evaluated by the primary faculty and fellows with whom they work.
-Evaluations are based on students' performance on rounds and in the clinics, including history and physical examination skills and outside reading.
-Students must complete the online gout module to pass the course.
-For more information, please contact Dr. Irene Whitt (irene.whitt@duke.edu), or 919-684-1466.
-Students may also contact Dawn O'Briant at 919-684-8844.
-NOTE: This course requires work at the DVAMC.
+Evaluations are based on students' performance on rounds and in the clinics, including history and physical examination skills and attendance at various conferences.
+For more information, please contact Dr. Sam Dalvi (samir.dalvi@duke.edu).
+Students may also contact Sonya Cameron at 919-681-7405.
+NOTE: This course may require work at the Durham VAMC.
 Students must complete the required DVAMC paperwork at least 30 days prior to the first day of the term/section they are enrolled in.
 Credit: 4.
 Enrollment: max 2.
-Irene Whitt, MD; Nancy Allen, MD; David Caldwell, MD; Megan Clowse, MD/PhD; Michael Hershfield, MD; Kim Huffman, MD; Mala Kaul, MD/MHS; Rob Keenan, MD; Virginia Kraus, MD/PhD; Kate Mitchell, MD; David Pisetsky, MD/PhD; John Rice, MD; Steve Sorin MD, William St. Clair, MD; and John Sundy, MD/PhD.
+Sam Dalvi, MD; Nancy Allen, MD; David Caldwell, MD; Megan Clowse, MD/PhD; Lisa Criscione-Schreiber, MD; Michael Hershfield, MD; Kim Huffman, MD; Mala Kaul, MD/MHS; Rob Keenan, MD; Virginia Kraus, MD/PhD; Sara Wasserman, MD; David Pisetsky, MD/PhD; Steve Sorin MD, William St, Clair, MD; and Ankoor Shah, MD.
 Sole enrollment